Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 1. **Functions**: Traditional functions, these represent the basic standard python `def` style function which can include input parameters and return a value.

 1. **Module Level Free-Style Code**:  "Free Style" code at the module level refers to executable code that is not encapsulated within a function or class.
 This code is executed when the module is imported or run as a script, making it ideal for initializing module-level variables or running setup tasks.
     1. Note: However, we recommended to limit its usage to improve readability and maintainability of the code.
-We also enforce explicit specification of this with a module level `with enter {}` directive.
+We also enforce explicit specification of this with a module level `with entry {}` directive.

 1. **Abilities Definitions**: Abilities can manifest as either traditional OOP-style methods or data spatial-specific abilities.
 These abilities give object types, node types, edge types, and walker types the capacity to perform tasks or computations.